AnthoChamb/GHLIMGConverter/README.md

 `--height HEIGHT` Height of the output IMG.
 Not supported on Wii textures

-`--format {BC1,BC2,BC3,R8G8B8A8}` DDS format of the output IMG, used in PS3 and X360 textures.
+`--format {BC1,BC2,BC3,R8G8B8A8}` DDS format of the output IMG, used in PS3, X360 and Wii U textures.
 Default option is `BC1`

 `--tex0 {CMPR,RGB5A3,IA4}` TEX0 format of the output IMG, used in Wii textures.
 Default option is `RGB5A3`